avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Introduction
 ------------

-This chapter will give you an overview of cholera, the species *Vibrio cholerae*, the main lineages of *V. cholerae*, and the most current pandemic lineage of *V. cholerae*, 7PET.
+This chapter will give you an overview of cholera, the species *Vibrio cholerae*, the main lineages of *V. cholerae*, and the current pandemic lineage of *V. cholerae*, 7PET.

 Acute Watery Diarrhoea, the Disease Cholera and its Epidemiology
 ----------------------------------------------------------------

 Cholera is a disease characterised by acute watery diarrhoea.
-It is an infection caused by a water-borne bacterium called *Vibrio cholerae*, a curved Gram-negative rod.
+It is an infection caused by a water-borne bacterium called *Vibrio cholerae*, a curved Gram-negative rod-shaped bacterium.

 .. figure:: Vibrio_cholerae.jpg
   :width: 350

   The bacterium *V. cholerae*.
 Image credit: Tom Kirn, Ron Taylor, Louisa Howard - Dartmouth Electron Microscope Facility.

-The *V. cholerae* bacterium is usually tranmitted by the faecal-oral route, that is, people usually catch cholera by eating food or drinking water that has been contaminated with human faeces containing *V. cholerae*.
+The *V. cholerae* bacterium is usually transmitted by the faecal-oral route, that is, people usually catch cholera by eating food or by drinking water that has been contaminated with human faeces containing *V. cholerae*.

 .. figure:: FaecalOralRoute.jpg